baofff/U-ViT/README.md

-## Data Preparation
+## Preparation Before Training and Evaluation

+#### Autoencoder
+Download `stable-diffusion` directory (containing image autoencoders converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)) from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing).
+Put the downloaded directory as `assets/stable-diffusion` in this codebase.
+The autoencoders are used in latent diffusion models.

+#### Data
 * ImageNet 64x64: Put the standard ImageNet dataset (which contains the `train` and `val` directory) to `assets/datasets/ImageNet`.
 * ImageNet 256x256 and ImageNet 512x512: Extract ImageNet features according to `scripts/extract_imagenet_feature.py`.
 * MS-COCO: Download COCO 2014 [training](http://images.cocodataset.org/zips/train2014.zip), [validation](http://images.cocodataset.org/zips/val2014.zip) data and [annotations](http://images.cocodataset.org/annotations/annotations_trainval2014.zip).
 Then extract their features according to `scripts/extract_mscoco_feature.py` `scripts/extract_test_prompt_feature.py` `scripts/extract_empty_feature.py`.

+#### Reference statistics for FID
+Download `fid_stats` directory (containing reference statistics for FID) from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing).
+Put the downloaded directory as `assets/fid_stats` in this codebase.
+In addition to evaluation, these reference statistics are used to monitor FID during the training process.

 ## Training

-Firstly prepare the data as instructed above.
-Then download reference statistics for FID (which is used to monitor FID during training) and the autoencoder (converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion), which is necessary for training in the latent space) from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing).
-Put the downloaded directories as `assets/fid_stats` and `assets/stable-diffusion` respectively.

 We use the [huggingface accelerate](https://github.com/huggingface/accelerate) library to help train with distributed data parallel and mixed precision.
 The following is the training command: